ronniedroid/Wall-d/README.md

 to use Wall-d you must define a wallpapers directory useing the `-d` flag.

-- Select a mode from dmenu and sxiv will open in thumbnail mode.
+- Select a mode from dmenu and sxiv will open in thumbnail mode. (in case you have only one monitor connected, you will not be prompt to select a mode and sxiv will open directly in single mode)
 - mark the wallpaper you want to set with with m, then press q to quit sxiv.
 (In single mode, the last marked wallpaper will be used.
 In dual mode, the last two marked wallpapers will be used.
-The before-last will be set on Monitor1 and the last will be set on Monitor2)
+The before-last will be set on Monitor1 and the last will be set on Monitor2 and same with triple mode)
-- select a mode from dmenu. (you'll have to select a mode for each monitor in dual mode)
+- select am option from dmenu. (you'll have to select an option for each monitor in dual and triple mode)

 to restore your last set wallpaper(s) use the `-r` falg. put `Wall-d -r` in your autostart script